Girolamo Savonarola: Reformer

-Buoyed by liberation and prophetic promise, the Florentines embraced Savonarola's campaign to rid the city of "vice".
+Buoyed by liberation and prophetic promise, the Florentines embraced Savonarola's campaign to rid the city of vice.
 At his repeated insistence, new laws were passed against sodomy (which included male and female same-sex relations), adultery, public drunkenness, and other moral transgressions, while his lieutenant Fra Silvestro Maruffi organised boys and young men to patrol the streets to curb immodest dress and behaviour.
-For a time, Pope Alexander VI (1492–1503) tolerated friar Girolamo's strictures against the Church, but he was moved to anger when Florence declined to join his new Holy League against the French invader, and blamed it on Savonarola's pernicious influence.
+In a sermon held during the winter of 1494, Savonarola said: It is necessary that the Signory pass laws against the accursed vice of sodomy, for which you know that Florence is infamous throughout the whole of Italy; this infamy arises perhaps from your talking and chattering about it so much, so that there is not so much in deeds, perhaps, as in words.
+Pass a law, I say, and let it be without mercy; that is, let these people be stoned and burned.
+On the other hand, it is necessary that you remove from among yourselves these poems and games and taverns and the evil fashion of women's clothes, and, likewise, we must throw out everything that is noxious to the health of the soul.
+Let everyone live for God and not for the world.For a time, Pope Alexander VI (1492–1503) tolerated friar Girolamo's strictures against the Church, but he was moved to anger when Florence declined to join his new Holy League against the French invader, and blamed it on Savonarola's pernicious influence.
 An exchange of letters between the pope and the friar ended in an impasse which Savonarola tried to break by sending the pope "a little book" recounting his prophetic career and describing some of his more dramatic visions.
 This was the Compendium of Revelations, a self-dramatisation which was one of the farthest-reaching and most popular of his writings.